 Step 1: Hold the Dissolution Meeting of LLC Members

-If your LLC has more than one owner, you must decide how to deal with ownership interests in the event of dissolution.
+If your LLC has more than one owner, you must decide how to deal with ownership interests.
 This decision will impact the final steps of the LLC dissolution process.

 A Michigan LLC operating agreement is the governing document that sets forth the rules and regulations for LLC members.